Why Young Koreans Are Going Back to Saunas — and Redefining What Wellness Looks Like

 A few practical insights:

-Many people alternate between heat rooms and resting areas repeatedly.
+– people alternate between heat and rest repeatedly

 Frequently Asked Questions

-Why are young Koreans suddenly interested in saunas?
+Q: Why are younger Koreans interested in jjimjilbangs again?